The English Hub for Refugees has now moved to https://www.theenglishhubforrefugees.com/

-This project was initiated by Dr Gloria Chamorro in 2016.
+This project was established by Dr Gloria Chamorro in 2016.
 Our young refugees, who are between 14 and 17 years old, come from a range of backgrounds, including Afghanistan, Iraq, Eritrea, Syria and Sudan, and they have recently arrived in the country unaccompanied by adults.
 Many of them have had limited or no access to education because of conflict or because of the community they come from.

 The project involves undergraduate and postgraduate students teaching English to young refugees at the University.
 The students work very closely with the refugees using printed and online materials, which also allows them to develop computer literacy skills, as some of them have not used a computer before or do not have access to a computer at home.
 Developing English language and computer literacy skills are key for the refugees to be able to access mainstream education, work, and integrate into the community.
 Many of the young refugees who started the project in 2016 are currently attending college or working.